micl2e2/tg-focus/README.md

 # Make sure in the source root directory
 cd tg-focus

-# Download the dependencies of tg-focus
+# Prepare the dependencies of tg-focus.
+This takes a long time.
 bash dev/install-deps.bash

 # Setup a release build